teamhacksmiths/contribution-guide/README.md

 * [File Organization](https://github.com/RyanCCollins/react-redux-simple-starter)
 * [HTML 5 Best Practices](https://github.com/teamhacksmiths/food-drivr-frontend/blob/master/HTML5-GUIDELINES.md)

+#### Front End Organization
+We will use the above linked boilerplate as a starting point and eventually will migrate over to the [https://github.com/mxstbr/react-boilerplate](React Boilerplate) file organization when appropriate.
+The main difference is that the React Redux Simple Starter project seperates out actions and reducers into seperate folders whereas the React Boilerplate encourages encapsulating all functionality for a single component within the component folder.

 ### Back End
 * [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide)
 * [Tooling for Style Guide (Rubocop)](https://github.com/bbatsov/rubocop)